Oscar the Grouch: Oscar's trash can

-International
+International adaptations

 While Oscar receives new names in international dubs, Sesame Street international co-productions have often created their own version of the character.

 In their second season, Germany's Sesamstrasse created an antagonistic character named Uli von Bödefeld.
 While not a Grouch, he served the same role in plots as Oscar.
 When a fire destroyed the costume in 1988, a decade after he debuted, he and American segments of Oscar were both replaced by a Grouch named Rumpel.
-Caterpillar Gustav is the counterpoint to Slimey.
+He has a pet caterpillar named Gustav, who is based on Slimey.

-Israeli Grouch, Moishe Oofnik, Oscar's cousin, is the only character to survive the first Rechov Sumsum, appearing in its current reboot, English/Hebrew series Shalom Sesame, and Israeli-Palestinian co-production Rechov Sumsum/Shara'a Simsim.
+Israeli Grouch, Moishe Oofnik, Oscar's cousin, is the only character to survive the first Rechov Sumsum, appearing in its current reboot; English/Hebrew series Shalom Sesame; and Israeli-Palestinian co-production Rechov Sumsum/Shara'a Simsim.

-Other Grouches include Bodoque on Mexico's Plaza Sésamo, Pancho Contreras on US Spanish version, Gugu on Brazil's Vila Sesamo, Kırpık on Turkey's Susam Sokağı, Ferrão on Portugal's Rua Sésamo, and Kewal Khadoosa on India's Galli Galli Sim Sim.
+Other Grouches include Bodoque on Mexico's Plaza Sésamo, Pancho Contreras, technically a monster, on US Spanish version, Gugu on Brazil's Vila Sesamo, Kırpık on Turkey's Susam Sokağı, Ferrão on Portugal's Rua Sésamo, and Kewal Khadoosa on India's Galli Galli Sim Sim.
 Filipino adaptation Sesame! featured Kiko Matsing, basically a gorilla; also ATBP featured Bebong (The Trashed Monster).

 Some Grouches differ from the mostly antagonistic mold.
 France's 1, Rue Sésame featured Mordicus, who, like Oscar, lives in a trash can, and is slightly cynical, but is also described as lively and enthusiastic, and participated in the neighborhood band.

 In Pakistan, he is named Akhtar and lives in a rusty oil barrel.